 It turns out La Cienega is quite close, maybe even as close as, ‘Keep going straight up here, Mr. Caan—” “Hey!
 Hey!
 Call me Jimmy,” James Caan interrupts.
 “OK, Jimmy.
 You go straight up this street, take a left at the top, and then a quick right and you’ll be on La Cienega.”

 Like that.
 More or less.

 At which point of time, the driver stuck behind James Caan’s convertible escalates the situation, leaning hard on his horn.
 There’s no question in my mind that’s how this part of the story plays out.
-He’s tired of waiting and wants the driver of the car ahead of him to know it.
+He’s tired of

 Well, James Caan goes ballistic.
 Like, fucking over-the-top out of his mind snaps.
 No question about his use of cuss words and expletives here.
 We’re getting our own personal performance of Sonny Corleone when he shows up and sees the bruises on his sister’s face.
 That Sonny Corleone.
 Explosive rage without getting out of his car or even turning around to look at the driver who’s still on his horn behind him.